blw-ofag-ufag/ontology/README.md

 ## Visual ontology exploration

 To (visually) inspect the example ontology, open [this link](https://service.tib.eu/webvowl/#iri=https://raw.githubusercontent.com/blw-ofag-ufag/ontology/refs/heads/main/plant-protection.ttl) to open it using WebVOWL.
 The service fetches the ontology directly from this repository (i.e., from the `plant-protection.ttl` file).

+## Repository structure

+This repository is structured as follows:

+1. `/ontology` contains turtle files of specific OWL ontologies.
+2. `/data` contains turtle files with the actual data (following the aforementioned ontologies).
+3. `/shapes` contains SHACL shapes for the graph.
+4. `/graph` contains the entire graph, i.e. the merged ontologies, shapes and data files.
+5. `/scripts` contains scripts.